 Writer/Content Designer/Content Strategist

-A State Agency/Department obtains services under the IT Retainer Contracts by executing a Statement of Work (SOW) Agreement with a retainer vendor.
+A State Agency/Department obtains services under the IT Retainer Contracts by executing a Statement of Work (SOW) Agreement with a retainer supplier.
 The general steps to procure a SOW Agreement are outlined below.
 Agencies/Departments should contact the Agency of Digital Services (ADS) for further information and assistance.

 The Agency/Department defines its business need(s) in one or more of the available service categories (see “Current Categories” listed above) using the Statement of Work-Request for Proposals (SOW-RFP) form linked above.
 The Agency/Department will then deliver the SOW-RFP to the Agency of Digital Services at:

-The Agency/Department evaluates proposals under the criteria of the SOW-RFP, prepares a proposed SOW Agreement with the selected vendor(s), and submits the proposed SOW Agreement to the ADS for review and approval.
+The Agency/Department evaluates proposals under the criteria of the SOW-RFP, prepares a proposed SOW Agreement with the selected supplier(s), and submits the proposed SOW Agreement to the ADS for review and approval.
 SOW Agreements valued at $25,000 or greater will also require certification by the Attorney General’s Office (AGO) prior to execution.

-After all prior approvals have been obtained, the Agency/Department may enter into a SOW Agreement with the selected retainer vendor.
+After all prior approvals have been obtained, the Agency/Department may enter into a SOW Agreement with the selected retainer supplier.
 Note: SOW Agreements shall not be executed by the Agency/Department unless approved in advance by the ADS and any other prior approvals have been obtained.

 If you need additional information, contact Stephen Fazekas, Technology Procurement Administrator - 802-828-2210.